Doug Wright (cricketer): Life and career

-In 1947, with the dry pitches suiting him, proved Wright's best season as he took 177 wickets, including 10/175 against South Africa at Lord's.
-However, the following two years were plagued by injury and Wright did little in the Tests, but he showed many times that he was still the most dangerous English bowler in dry weather – especially in terms of ability to dismiss top batsmen.
+With dry pitches suiting him, 1947 proved to be Wright's best season.
+He took 177 wickets, including 10/175 against South Africa at Lord's.
+However, in the following two seasons, he was plagued by injury and Wright did little in the Tests, but he showed many times that he was still the most dangerous English bowler in dry weather – especially in terms of ability to dismiss top batsmen.